 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Union Beach is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Union Beach is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Union Beach who work in sales jobs (16.91%), management occupations (10.71%), and healthcare (9.51%).

 Union Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Despite being a small borough, Union Beach has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Union Beach, a lot of people use the bus to get to work every day though Union Beach is a relatively small borough.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The citizens of Union Beach are very well educated compared to the average community in the nation: 35.70% of adults in Union Beach have a bachelor's degree or even advanced degree.